Tenant

 CHANGING DORMITORY ROOM AT TENANT’S REQUEST:

-Changing the contract at tenant’s own request costs 20€ and this is added to the next rent invoice.
-All previous rent invoices need to be paid by the time the contract change is done.
-The campus has the right to refuse to start a new contract with tenants who have not fulfilled the terms of their previous contract.
-The campus has the right to refuse a room change request if the tenant has already changed rooms several times within one year without any urgent reason.
+All previous invoices need to be paid if you want to sign a new contract.
+The campus has the right to refuse a new contract if you have not fulfilled the terms of your previous contract.
+The campus has the right to refuse a room change request if you have already changed rooms several times within one schoolyear without any urgent reason.

 After signing the new contract, the tenant will be given the new room key.
 The magnetic door card will remain the same as before, only the room information on it will be updated.